Gahr High School

 Richard Gahr High School, often simply known as Gahr High School, is a public, STEAM (Science, Technology, Engineering, Art, and Math) magnet high school in Cerritos, California, serving grades 9-12.
 Gahr High is one of three comprehensive high schools in the ABC Unified School District.

 The school is a two-time (2007, 2021) California Distinguished School.
+It is opposite to Artesia Cemetery.